Payday Superannuation: What employers need to know before 1 July 2026 » Business Chamber Queensland

 • Other amounts which are currently included in an employee’s salary or wages for superannuation guarantee

 As part of these changes, the ATO’s Small Business Superannuation Clearing House will close from 1 July 2026.
-Small businesses that rely on the Small Business Superannuation Clearing House to process super payments, now have several months to find a new solution.
+Small businesses that rely on the Small Business Superannuation Clearing House to process super payments will need to find a new solution.
 This may mean direct processing or finding another paid clearing house.

 • Planning for cash flow impacts: Conduct a cash flow analysis and consider strategies such as maintaining a larger cash reserve or adjusting payment cycles to ensure liquidity.